-The investment objective of the Company is to engineer capital growth primarily by investing in companies operating in the Asian region.
+The investment objective of the Company is to engineer capital growth primarily by investing in companies operating in the Asian and Australasian region.

-In pursuit of its investment objective the Company invests in companies operating in Asia including Australia, New Zealand, Hong Kong, Taiwan, South Korea, China, India, Sri Lanka, Pakistan, Thailand, Indonesia, Malaysia, Singapore and the Philippines and generally seeks to invest, on average, in companies which have a price to book value ratio and price/earnings ratio below the level then prevailing in the market of that sector.
-The Company pursues its investment objective primarily by taking long positions in publicly traded common stocks and other equity securities of Asian issuers.
+In pursuit of its investment objective the Company invests in emerging companies operating in Asia including Australia, New Zealand, Hong Kong, Taiwan, South Korea, China, India, Sri Lanka, Pakistan, Thailand, Indonesia, Malaysia, Singapore and the Philippines and generally seeks to invest, on average, in companies which have a price to book value ratio and a price/earnings ratio below the level then prevailing in the market of that sector.
+The Company pursues its investment objective primarily by taking short and long positions in publicly traded common stocks and other equity securities of Asian issuers and Australasian issuers.
+In addition, the Company's investments are likely to include situations where an event has triggered a change in the market's perception of the future outlook for a specific company or industry.
+The Policy will also enable the Company to invest in equity securities of issuers in Recognised Markets outside of Asia and Australasia and in debt and other fixed-income securities of Asian and Australasian and other issuers in Recognised Markets.

 The Company has the ability to hold up to 100% of the NAV in cash for any period of time Prusik Investment Management LLP (the "Investment Manager") deems this prudent.
-The Company limits its investment in other collective investment schemes to a maximum of 10% of its NAV.
+The Company limits its investment in other Collective Investment Schemes to a maximum of 10% of its NAV.

-The Company may invest in American depositary receipts and global depositary receipts and other equity related securities and instruments, which may be over-the-counter or listed, including convertible bonds, depositary receipts and warrants as well as other securities such as bonds and preference shares issued by corporate and governmental issuers and which may be fixed or floating, and of both investment grade (rated BB- or higher by Standard & Poor's/Moody's) or non-investment grade.
+The Company may invest in American depositary receipts and global depositary receipts and other equity related securities and instruments, which may be over-the-counter ("OTC") or listed, including convertible bonds, depositary receipts and warrants as well as other securities such as bonds and preference shares issued by corporate and governmental issuers (and which may be fixed or floating, and of both investment grade (BB- or higher) or non-investment grade).